mhyee/flix-experiments/README.md

 - n-body
 - pidigits
 - shortest paths (Flix only)
-- Strong Update analysis (Flix only, see above)
+- strongupdate (Flix only, see above)